mansikinge23/Analyzing-Robustness-and-Incentive-Weighted-for-False-Data-Injection-Attacks-Prediction/README.md

 Implementation Details:

-a.
-Using a combination of machine learning techniques to preprocess, train, and test the models.
+1. Using a combination of machine learning techniques to preprocess, train, and test the models.
-b.
-Using confusion matrices and ROC AUC curves to analyze the performance of the classifiers.
+2. Using confusion matrices and ROC AUC curves to analyze the performance of the classifiers.

 Results and Discussion: